jc782/jc782.github.io/_posts/2020-05-19-Dithered-Sticker-Art.markdown

 The original plan convert a photo into a piece of art where the pixels were represented by push pins.
 Unfortunately it would have been a relatively expensive piece of art with push pins even if I sourced them from Alibaba.
 Instead I compromised on dot stickers often used to mark stationary.

-The starting photograph, I decided, was one of my parents Border terrier standing in her characteristic pose.
+The starting photograph, I decided, was one of my parents' Border terriers standing in her characteristic pose.
 ![ribble](/assets/images/algoart/Ribble.JPG){:class="img-responsive"}

 The colours available were set by the stickers that I could easily buy.